GDI-HE/GeoPortal.rlp/documentation/requirement_topnews_parser.md

 ### What If It's Not a topNews Article?

 If the news article you're creating doesn't require the topNews format (or it's not a topNews), keep using the standard MediaWiki syntax for articles.
-If you're unsure, reach out to the documentation maintainers for guidance.

 ### Custom Text Inside `topNews`